munish-shah/cf_ai_/README.md

 ```

 **Note**:
+- The `.env` file persists across sessions (recommended)
-- The environment variable is only active for your current terminal session
+- Environment variables are only active for your current terminal session
 - Wrangler can also auto-detect your account ID from your authenticated session, so this step is optional
 - The account ID is **never** written to `wrangler.toml` to prevent accidentally committing it to git